Electrospinning-Data.org: A FAIR, Structured Knowledge Resource for Nanofiber Fabrication: Discussion

 \section{Discussion}

-Electrospinning-Data.org provides a socio-technical system for the sustained aggregation, curation, and collective refinement of structured electrospinning knowledge.
+Electrospinning-Data.org establishes a socio-technical system for the sustained aggregation, curation, and collective refinement of structured electrospinning knowledge.
 Its value lies in the infrastructure that enables the community to define, share, validate, and iteratively improve a formal representation of experimental data over time.

 Static dataset releases, while essential for establishing baseline resources, are inherently limited in their ability to capture the evolving nature of experimental knowledge.
 Electrospinning research is characterized by continuous generation of new experimental data, heterogeneous reporting practices, and a strong dependence on contextual factors such as environmental conditions and process stability.
 As a result, static datasets rapidly become incomplete and are unable to systematically incorporate newly published results, negative outcomes, or emerging experimental regimes.
 In contrast, Electrospinning-Data.org is designed as a continuously evolving infrastructure that supports sustained data ingestion through both retrospective literature curation and prospective community contribution.
-By integrating structured failure and instability descriptors alongside successful outcomes, and by enforcing a governed validation workflow, the platform facilitates the accumulation of a more representative and reproducible knowledge base over time.
+By integrating structured failure and instability descriptors alongside successful outcomes, and by enforcing a governed validation workflow, the platform enables the accumulation of a more representative and reproducible knowledge base over time.

-A core function of the infrastructure is to encourage broader documentation of experimental outcomes.
-By providing a first-class schema for recording instabilities and failures, the platform enables negative results and process boundaries to be represented as public, searchable scientific assets rather than remaining tacit or privately held knowledge.
-As researchers use the platform to avoid known failure regimes or identify edge-case parameters, contributing such data would become an increasingly visible community benefit.
+A core function of the infrastructure is to reshape reporting norms by structurally incentivizing the documentation of all experimental outcomes.
+By providing a first-class schema for recording instabilities and failures, the platform transforms negative results and process boundaries from tacit, privately held knowledge into public, searchable scientific assets.
+As researchers begin to use the platform as a discovery tool — to avoid known failure regimes or identify edge-case parameters — contributing such data becomes a self-reinforcing community good.